intellifactory/DUE-FSharp/2024/assignment-01.md

 ## Extra credit

-You can turn in [first assignment from 2022](../2022/assignment-01.md) for extra credit.
+You can turn in the [first assignment from 2022](../2022/assignment-01.md) for extra credit.